DeletedMyEmail/RealBayServices/README.md

 <hr>

-- Get an array of users (with all public data) which have similar names
+- Get an array of items (with all public data) which have similar names

 **Syntax**
 ```